CaBolag/bsu-operating-systems/README.md

 # bsu-operating-systems
 library:
-- change name of namespace Math to math
+- change name of namespace 'Math' to 'math'